josephkaiser/ai-chat/README.md

 **First run:** 2-5 minutes (downloads model ~2-4GB) **Later runs:** 30-60 seconds (model cached, faster with prefix caching)

+**Note:** The web UI loads immediately - you don't have to wait for the model to finish loading.
+The status indicator shows the connection state, and you can monitor progress in the Log Viewer (📋 Logs button).

 ## Monitoring

 ### Check GPU Usage